 Academics all experience a different set of personal and professional circumstances, and our decisions about publishing are necessarily going to be different each time.
 Rarely are these differences articulated.
 The point of this page is to make my own situation explicit in order to be fair and transparent towards all my colleagues.

 I have a similar set of statements about reviewing and being reviewed here.

-My policy on where I choose to publish
+My policy on topics

 I choose to publish in journals where I expect to get the most relevant feedback from editors and reviewers.
-Accordingly I do not always submit to OA journals, but I will make a pre-print available online, and I will send a full published version to anyone who makes the request via email.
+Accordingly I do not always submit to OA journals, but I will always make a pre-print available online, and I will send a full published version to anyone who makes the request via email.

-My policy on reviewing papers
+My policy on multi-authored papers

 My research straddles the humanities, where co-authorship is rare, and the social sciences, where co-authorship is the norm.
 Order of authorship is a delicate issue.
 I think it is important to discuss the order of authorship early in the development of a paper, even if this is uncomfortable.
 It’s also worth having an open conversation about who may or may not be a contributing author.
 In the manuscript itself I am a strong believer in including an explicit statement in the acknowledgments or first footnote, explaining the precise role of each author on the paper.
 This is about accountability but it also helps readers.
 A way of framing this kind of discussion at the outset is to say “Let’s all work together on this idea, pay attention to how the project unfolds, and see who ends up as an author versus who ends up as a fellow traveller, without expectations”.